 On February 14, 2019, Governor Andrew M. Cuomo signed The Child Victims Act into law, giving new hope to victims of childhood sexual abuse in New York.
-This landmark new law will allow those who were sexually abused as minors to pursue justice and seek compensation from their abusers and the institutions that harbored or protected the abusers – in some cases even decades after the abuse was suffered.
+This landmark law allows those who were sexually abused as minors to pursue justice and seek compensation from their abusers and the institutions that harbored or protected the abusers – in some cases even decades after the abuse was suffered.

-At Powers & Santola, LLP, we have always fought for victims of all ages.
-If you believe that The Child Victims Act affects the rights of you or a loved one to seek just compensation, contact us today to discuss your case.
+At Powers & Santola, LLP we have always fought for victims of all ages.
+If you believe that the Child Victims Act affects the rights of you or a loved one to seek just compensation, contact us today to discuss your case.
 Our initial consultations are strictly confidential and offered free of charge.

-What Is The Child Victims Act?
+What is the Child Victims Act?

 - It lengthens the amount of time for prosecuting serious childhood sexual abuse defendants.
 Previously, a person could not be charged with such crimes after the child turned age 23.
 Under the new law, this age limit is increased to 28 years of age, buying prosecutors another five years to investigate and pursue these cases.

 How Can The Child Victims Act Help Victims of Childhood Sex Abuse?